ivy-llc/ivy/docs/overview/deep_dive/formatting.rst

 as in the pre-commit process.
 Then the suggested changes produced in the checks will be applied automatically as a new commit if there is any.

-However, it is possible for the linters run in the ivy-gardener and the github action every day to face formatting errors that need human intervention like typos and uninitialized arguments.
-In this case, errors will be thrown by the linters and by the lint checks that runs later, while the fixes for other normal errors will still be applied as the ivy-gardener is passing properly.
+However, it is possible for the linters run in the ``ivy-gardener`` and the GitHub action every day to face formatting errors that need human intervention like typos and uninitialized arguments.
+In this case, errors will be thrown by the linters and by the lint checks that runs later, while fixes to other simpler errors will still be applied by the ``ivy-gardener`` properly.

-On the other hand, ivy-gardener itself can fail if the bot handling it (ivy-branch) can not apply the changes suggested by the linters, for example, when it does not have access to edit the target branch.
-In this case, you should check the logs of lint checks to manually resolve the formatting errors by commiting the changes yourself.
+On the other hand, ``ivy-gardener`` itself can fail if the bot handling it (ivy-branch) can not apply the changes suggested by the linters, for example, when it does not have access to edit the target branch.
+In this case, you should try give the maintainer bot the access to your branch (which is an option shown in GitHub UI) and give it another try, or manually resolve the formatting errors by commiting the changes yourself.

 **Round Up**